raft-tech/raft-tech.github.io/_posts/2022-07-02-Agile-Is-About-Measuring-Your-Turning-Radius.md

 An often-used shorthand for this methodology is "CI/CD": Continuous Integration, Continuous Deployment (or sometimes Delivery).
 Integration here refers to the constant process of running new code through automated testing pipelines to ensure it's ready to be merged into the production branch.

-But if we're being true to the real meaning of agile-- nimbleness, or the ability to pivot-- then there's another way to look at CI.
+But if we're being true to the real meaning of agile, nimbleness, or the ability to pivot, then there's another way to look at CI.
 I prefer to call it **"Continuous Improvement"**, making our products better with every change we implement (or integrate).
 For those changes to represent true improvements, we need those two kinds of speed that we described our basketball player as having.
 So what do those kinds of speeds look like in the realm of software development?

 ## Speed in Transition